eigentechnologies/cpip/README.md

 versions properly.
 If you decide to use `poetry`, it makes sense to move ALL `pip` dependencies from the `conda` environment `.yml` files to a `poetry` project `.toml` file.

-If there are `pip` dependencies in the `conda` environment file, a mode called `pip_install` will be executed, which forces a dummy install of all the environment files with `pip` dependencies.
-Using `poetry` exclusively for `pip` dependencies will trim the extra execution time caused by `pip_install`.
-Another way to slim down the execution time is to separate the `pip` dependencies and the `conda` dependencies into seperate files as much as possible, since only files with `pip` dependencies are included in `pip_install` mode.

 #### Order of Environments
 This tool can take more than one `conda` environment file.